 Jesse Werner, has revived that recipe, and the original way they used to dip the cheese in wax.
 Plymouth Cheese is the closest thing consumers can find to the cheeses America’s first farmers produced in the 1600's.
 Plymouth Artisan Cheese may be the only cheesemaker that still produces this distinctive and original American heritage cheese.

-In 2008-2009 Jesse attended the Vermont Institute of Artisanal Cheese (VIAC), University of Vermont, Burlington, Vermont, where he studied artisan cheese making which included, but not by way of limitation, all aspects of artisanal cheese production including Chemistry, Microbiology, Cultures and Design of Artisanal Cheeses.
-Jesse apprenticed with Marc Andre St. Yves of Fromager Conseil ENC/INTERNATIONAL , and designs and develops his own cheeses, in addition to the distinctive granular curd, at the cheese factory.
+In 2008-2009 Jesse attended the Vermont Institute of Artisanal Cheese (VIAC), University of Vermont, Burlington, Vermont, where he studied artisan cheese making which included chemistry, microbiology, cultures and design of artisanal cheeses.
+Jesse apprenticed with Marc Andre St. Yves of Fromager Conseil ENC/INTERNATIONAL, and designs and develops his own cheeses.

 The public is invited to visit the Plymouth Cheese Factory and watch Jesse and his assistants as they create Plymouth Cheese.
 There are viewing windows to observe the art of the cheesemaker and, more often than not, Jesse will come out and answer questions about Plymouth Cheese and the work required to produce this unique artisan product.